 Y’ KNOW WHO HAD AN ARC?
 NOAH.

 One of my favorite things about Season 5 is the way that Chase plays with character arcs throughout the season.
 Some arcs are long, some are short, some reach conventional resolutions while others reach an unexpected endpoint, or are simply left dangling.
 Part of this is just standard television practice: variously shaped arcs create tensions that push and pull against each other, thereby engaging the viewer.
 But I think Chase was doing more.
-I think Chase conscientiously structured and shaped his arcs in a way that stretched our understanding of how much narrative and thematic potential there can be in one season of a television show.
+I think Chase conscientiously structured and shaped his arcs in particular ways in order to stretch our understanding of how much narrative and thematic potential there can be in one season of a television show.

 Chase may have, for example, used arc-length to set up a formal contrast between Blundetto and Carmela.
 Most of us figured that both of these characters would eventually return to Tony Soprano by the end of Season 5, despite their efforts not to.
 The only thing up for debate was how long it would take.
 Once Blundetto gets a taste of the high life, he falls quickly – he is back in the mob by the midpoint of the season.
 Carmela, in contrast, holds out for almost the entire season; it’s not until the twelfth episode that she remortgages her soul back to the devil.